 |Winter Demon - Watercolor, Ink, Digital - ©Johnny Perez 2017|

-I can tell you that staying positive is the right move.
-But I didn't begin this post with the intent to convince of you that.
-I began writing because its the end of the year, and if I need to accomplish something, it has to start with getting back to routine.
+Staying positive is the right move.
+But I'm here to convince you of that.
+I began writing because its the end of the year, and if I need to accomplish something, it has to start here, with my thoughts, my actions, my work.
 It has to start with getting back to what's important still.
 I may not feel like it, and it's been hard to focus, but when all is said and done, I cannot let the problems of 2017 take me down another notch before its over.

-This is my art blog where I intend to let you in on my process, my inspiration, and in essence my mind.
+This is my art blog where I let you in on my process, my inspiration, and in essence my mind.
 It's chaotic in here guys, but please bear with me.
 This psychobabble has some purpose I think.
-My life is on display at times on my various social media, but for those that haven't a clue what I'm getting at, here it is.
+For those that haven't a clue what I'm getting at, here it is.
 The events of 2017 have spurred a need to get more personal.
 These events began with recovering from a broken finger, consequently trying to stay afloat financially, sinking into a quiet depression, and ultimately the end of my relationship of 3 years.
-Woe is me.

 |Detail of Demon sketchbook study - ©Johnny Perez 2017|

 Finding pieces of myself that I've lost over the course of all this, has shown me that I don't have time to play around.
 There ARE bigger problems than these.
-That doesn't make it hurt less.
-With that in mind, I recall the work I began with my last heartbreak and previous "worst year of my life."
-Sensing a pattern?
-Me too.
-My goal of THAT year was to work through the pain with my art.
+That doesn't make it hurt less, but it at least helps put things in perspective.
+With that in mind, I recall the work I began with my last heartbreak.
+Years ago, my goal was to work through the pain with my art.
 I got pretty far in that endeavor, and honestly can't believe I'd lost most of that progress to find myself here again attempting to pick up where I left off.